 Just give them the paints that they need and let them go wild and have fun!

 Let the kids have fun feeling their way through this sensory bin.
 Full of fun garden ideas to get them excited about the real thing!

 See how fun it can be to do gardening acting with kids?
 All of these ideas are great for their imagination, creativity, and skills.

 While some of them are doing to be done during the spring or summer, some of them can be done during the fall and winter as well!
 The more things that you can do together, the better!
 Get the kids in the mind frame to learn all they can about gardening and how to create their own space!

 Like these fun gardening activities with kids?
 Check out these other activities, too!

 Hi, I'm Rachel!
-I'm a mom of two boys and a very proud "Boy Mom" and "Nerd Mom".
+I'm a mom of three boys and a very proud "Boy Mom" and "Nerd Mom".
 I love to "figure things out" and I'm really analytical in all aspects of my life including motherhood.
-I founded The Analytical Mommy to share parenting tips, tricks, great products and more with moms like you.
+I founded The Analytical Mommy to share parenting tips, easy quick recipes for busy nights, fun beautiful crafts, and my favorite products with moms like you.
 Leave a comment and let me know what you think!